 How to Make Cornbread Salad Recipe Step By Step

-- Pour ranch dressing mix into bowl with mayo.
+Pour the ranch dressing mix into a bowl with mayo.

-You can skip this step if you just really like mayo, but if you’re like me and want a little something or if you just love the taste of ranch, do what I’m doing here.
+You can skip this step if you just really like mayo.
+But if you’re like me and want a little something else or if you just love the taste of ranch, do what I’m doing here.

-- Dice up your tomatoes, onions, bell pepper, and drain your can of corn.
+Dice up your tomato, onion, bell pepper, and drain your can of corn.

-- Stir that up really good until well coated.
-Cover and refrigerate for several hours or until chilled well.
+Stir that up really good until well coated.
+Now, cornbread salad is even better when made ahead of time, so cover your dish and refrigerate for several hours or until chilled well.